stephaneVercouillieBMID/slate/source/index.html.md

 paths	| Array of strings that specify which paths are included or excluded from association.
 Note: these strings are case sensitive and that query strings and fragment identifiers are ignored.

 <ol>
-  <li value="6">Upload the ‘apple-app-site-association’ file to your HTTPS web server for the redirection URI communicated in the Authentication request.
+  <li value="6">Upload the ‘apple-app-site-association’ file to your HTTPS web server for the redirection URI communicated in the Authentication Request.
 The file can be placed at the root of your server or in the .well-known subdirectory.</li>
 </ol>

 <aside class="notice"> While hosting the AASA file, please ensure that the AASA file: